confluentinc/vscode/README.md

 ### From a `.vsix` file

-_As a note: throughout this doc we'll refer to the version of the extension as `x.x.x`.
+_Note: This doc refers to the extension version as `x.x.x`.
 Ensure you replace this with the actual version number you want to use._

 Confluent provides these VSIX files: